gianfaye/gianfaye-jekyll/_posts/2013-12-28-web-analytics.md

 ##Google Analytics UI

 I was always confused with the UI before and didn't know which is for which.
 The GA UI is divided into two: the *Reports* section and the *Admin* section.
-Self-explanatory, the Reports contain reports and the Admin lets you set things up on your account.
+Self-explanatory, the Reports section contains reports and the Admin lets you set things up on your account.

 Under the Admins section, you are then given three options, the *Account*, *Property* and *View*.